majidihsan/co-construction/README.md

 Link to website : https://co-construction.herokuapp.com/
 --------------------------------------------------------

-Is a fully responsive website which will provide a collaborative environment for both clients and contractors where they can keep track of there projects and develop a portfolio which will help other users to find exactly what they looking for in a more productive manner.
+it is platform which will provide a collaborative environment for both clients and contractors where they can keep track of there projects and develop a portfolio which will help other users to find exactly what they looking for in a more productive manner.